Do Not Call Registry and Unwanted Calls

 The Federal Communications Commission

-The Federal Communications Commission (FCC) has authority to enforce federal laws regulating caller ID spoofing.
-It may impose financial penalties against individuals in the United States who violate federal caller ID spoofing laws.
-You should report caller ID spoofing to the FCC as follows:
+The Federal Communications Commission (FCC) has authority to enforce federal laws regulating robocalls and caller ID spoofing.
+It may impose financial penalties against individuals in the United States who violate federal robocall and caller ID spoofing laws.
+You should report robocalls and caller ID spoofing to the FCC as follows:

 Federal Communications Commission